 Students requesting services to aid their personal disability must meet with the ASO Counselor within the first two weeks of the semester.
 Accordingly, Ave Maria University will adhere to all applicable federal and state laws, regulations, and guidelines with respect to providing reasonable physical and academic accommodations for the purpose of affording equal access and opportunity to qualified individuals with a documented disability.
 This meeting is crucial because each student’s accommodations are prepared on an individual and flexible basis, to be provided in a timely and cost effective manner.

 Ave Maria University’s Adaptive Services Office is located on the first floor of the Bob Thomas Student Union Building in Office 1073.
 Appointments can be made by phone at (239) 280-1654.

-For information on scholarships and awards, please see the National Center for Learning Disabilities website.
+For information on scholarships and awards, please check New Outlook Pioneers and the National Center for Learning Disabilities website.

 Contact the Adaptive Services Office at (239) 280-1654 or by email at: email@example.com.
 The Adaptive Services Office and Adaptive Technology Learning Lab are located on the first floor of the Bob Thomas Student Union Building, Offices 1071 and 1073.